variety/variety/README.markdown

 But how can totalOccurrences still reach 4? "limit" specifies how many documents to search for keys.
 Then, the tool calculates totalOccurrences and percentContaining from _all_ the collection's documents, even those outside the "limit".
 This tradeoff is meant to give the most bang for our buck, when using "limit" and learning about a collection.

+##### "But my dad told me MongoDB is a schemaless database!" #####

+First of all, your father is a great guy.
+Moving on...

+A Mongo collection does not enforce a predefined schema like a relational database table.
+Still, documents in real-world collections nearly always have large sections for which the format of the data is the same.
+In other words, there is a schema to the majority of collections, it's just enforced by the _application_, rather than by the database system.
+And this schema is allowed to be a bit fuzzy, in the same way that a given table column might not be required in all rows, but to a much greater degree of flexibility.
+So we examine what percent of documents in the collection contain a key, and we get a feel for, among other things, how crucial that key is to the proper functioning of the application.

 ##### Dependencies #####

 Absolutely none, except MongoDB.
 Written in 100% JavaScript. _(mongod's "noscripting" may not be set to true, and 'strict mode' must be disabled.)_